mfmceneaney/saga/README.md

 $PDF(h,P_{b},\vec{x},\vec{a},\vec{d})=1+h\cdot P_{b} \cdot A(\vec{x},\vec{a},\vec{d})$

 and $P_{b}$ is the polarization and $\vec{x}$, $\vec{a}$, $\vec{d}$ are the fit variables, asymmetry parameters, and depolarization variables (treated as independent variables).
 In executables and functions provided by this project, the given asymmetry formula is converted internally to a PDF of this form and a simultaneous fit is done over the different helicity states.

+Use the `getKinBinnedAsym` executable (source code in [getKinBinnedAsym.cpp](saga/src/getKinBinnedAsym.cpp)) to run a set of generically binned asymmetry fits and save the results to a CSV file.

 ### Injecting Asymmetries
 To evaluate the effectiveness of your asymmetry extraction chain with all its fits and corrections, it is useful to _inject_ an artificial asymmetry into simulated data where the event-level truth is known for each event.
 To do this one assigns a helicity $h \in [-1,1]$ for each event with a probability of a positive helicity taken from the asymmetry PDF.
 In our provided executables this is done by generating a variable $r$ from a random uniform distribution for each event and then assigning a positive helicity if